jiten14/lstarter/README.md

 - **v1.0.0**: Initial release.
 - **v1.0.1**: Minor Fixes & refactor the code.
+- **v1.1.0**: Added features to Generate Migration, Model, Controller, Factory & Seeder.
-- **v1.1.0**: Upcoming features or improvements will be released in this version.
+- **v1.2.0**: Upcoming features or improvements will be released in this version.

 ### How to Update